Image © ITV Studios, 1969

 Died: 13/12/1994, Georgetown, Guyana

-Norman Beaton was an actor who was famous for his role as Desmond Ambrose in the successful Channel 4 situation comedy Desmond’s, which ran from 1989 until 1994 and consisted of 48 episodes.
+Norman Beaton was an actor who found fame as Desmond Ambrose in the successful Channel 4 situation comedy Desmond’s, which ran from 1989 until 1994.
 Norman was born in Georgetown in Guyana and attended the Queen's College until he was expelled for truancy and poor grades.
 Norman though would make amends as he later attended the Government Teachers' Training College and graduated with distinction.

 Initially, Norman seemed more interested in music and he was a member of a calypso band called The Four Bees.
 He was a good calypso singer scoring a Number 1 hit in Trinidad and Tobago with Come Back Melvina in 1959.
 In 1960 though he moved to London, working in a shipping department of a bookshop.
 Norman later qualified as a teacher, becoming the first black teacher to be employed by the Liverpool Education Authority.
 It was a career he did not enjoy and in his spare time started to write plays and would gain some success on stage.